-It must be emphasized that a fraction of the profile number sharp increase of the early 2000s results from the data acquisition from high frequency measurement devices such as the ocean drifters, the thermosalinographs (TSGs), both near the ocean surface, or undulating CTDs either towed or untowed (scanfish, seasoar, gliders,...).
-Indeed, each undulating CTD profile and each independent TSG or drifter measurement is treated as an independent profile in the CORA dataset, which leads to a more homogeneous dataset file structure.
-This dataset structure is also adopted for the mooring measurements which in some cases are also collecting data at high frequency.
-This large number of mooring data induces a large increase of measurements such as 250m and 500m depths, whereas at the surface, the large increase is due to data from TSGs and drifting buoys.
+It must be emphasized that a fraction of the profile number increase in the early 2000s results from data acquisition from high-frequency measurement devices such as ocean drifters, thermosalinographs (TSGs, both near the ocean surface), or undulating CTDs either towed or untowed (ScanFish, Sea-Soar, gliders, etc.).
+Indeed, each undulating CTD profile and each independent TSG or drifter measurement is treated as an independent profile, while one could also cluster them by instrument or by cruise.
+The dataset structure we retained is, however, easier to handle by the ocean reanalysis community and leads to a more homogeneous dataset file structure.
+This dataset structure is also adopted for the mooring measurements, which in some cases also collect data at high frequency.
+This large number of mooring data induces a large increase in measurements such as at 250 and 500 m depths, whereas at the surface, the large increase is due to data from TSGs and drifting buoys.